Janine Melnitz: Video games

 Janine has had brief appearances in the Extreme Ghostbusters Game Boy Color game (only released in Europe) and in the Extreme Ghostbusters game Code Ecto-1 for the Game Boy Advance.

 Annie Potts reprised her role as Janine in Ghostbusters: The Video Game, once again being the team's secretary, warning them about what's going on, either by calling them or by radio, and making sarcastic comments about the situation.
 A man named Mark from the Gamble Architectural firm leaves her a message on the Ghostbusters' answering machine, offering her a job as his personal assistant to replace the one he fired during Stay-Puft Marshmallow Man's rampage.
 Her physical appearance is quite similar to the way she appeared in the second movie, but again being a brunette.

 Janine appears as a non-playable character in the Ghostbusters Adventure World of Lego Dimensions, voiced by Courtenay Taylor.
 She has two missions for the player: The first one has the player bust some ghosts for the mayor, while the second one requires the player to assist her in recovering the books for Ray's bookstore after they're scattered by ghosts.

 Commercials

-During the filming of Ghostbusters: Afterlife, Potts also reprised her role as Janine in a 2020 commercial for QuickBooks.
+During the filming of Ghostbusters: Afterlife, Potts also reprised her role as Janine in a series of 2020 commercials for QuickBooks.